Travellers who are 60 years of age and older make up an increasingly large proportion of Canadian travellers.

 - Protect yourself from the cold.

-- Be aware of the signs and symptoms of hypothermia (shivering [although this may stop if the hypothermia is severe], confusion, slow and shallow breathing) and frostbite (pale, waxy, numb skin).
-Seek medical attention if you think you are developing hypothermia or frostbite.
+- Be aware of the early signs and symptoms of hypothermia (shivering, feeling tired, confusion, slow and shallow breathing) and frost bite (numbness or tingling, stinging or pain, and pale or waxy skin).
+Seek medical attention if you think you are developing hypothermia or frost bite.

-- Older people are more vulnerable to falls and are more likely to sustain serious injury if they fall.
+- Older people are more vulnerable to falls and are more likely to suffer serious injury if they fall.

 - Pathways and stairs may be uneven or poorly lit.
-Travellers with limited mobility or impaired balance might consider using a walking aid to prevent falls.
+Travellers with limited mobility or impaired balance might consider using a walking aid (for example, a cane or a walker) to prevent falls.